Splitting strategies for post-selection inference: Discussion

 \section{Discussion}

 Randomisation offers an alternative to data splitting which divides the sample information more efficiently.
 We have compared randomisation and data splitting with respect to their selection stability, and their selection and inferential power, showing that the dominance of the former can be substantial in settings with a limited amount of information.
-As an example, consider a linear model with $n = 2p + 2$ and splitting fraction $f = 1/2$.
-Data splitting would produce an inferential set with more variables than observations, while randomisation would avoid this at the expense of larger per-observation error.
+Our overall conclusion is that inference, as we have analyzed here, based on the marginal distribution of $V$ in the $(U, V)$ decomposition of information offered by randomisation provides a pragmatic and effective approach in the current context.
 One limitation of randomisation, however, is that implementation requires an effective estimate of the model variance.

-Here we have only focused on the use of randomisation for inference after variable selection.
-Naturally, this idea has potential applicability as a power enhancement device in other problems where data splitting is normally used.
-Despite its shortcomings, data splitting remains a widely used technique in modern statistical practice thanks to its ability to handle complex selection issues in a straightforward way, and randomisation opens a way to mitigate some of its drawbacks.
+Here we have only considered post-selection inference with conditional requirements.
+It would be interesting to explore how this idea fits within the PoSI framework of \cite{berketal}, where inferential guarantees are unconditional and valid for arbitrary model selection procedures.
+In this framework the authors construct a ``PoSI constant'' $K$ such that

+for all variable-selection functions $S$, where $\hat\sigma$ is an estimator of $\sigma$ satisfying certain conditions.
+In the context discussed here, where $S$ depends on $Y$ only through $U$, it is to be expected that there exists a valid PoSI constant $K(\gamma)$ with analogous guarantees which is decreasing in $\gamma$ and smaller than $K$ for all $\gamma > 0$.
+A similar idea has been fruitfully considered by \cite{zrnic} with other types of randomisation noise, and further work in this direction would be desirable.